stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 --- abstract

-This document identifies use cases for an encapsulation layer providing explicit cooperation between endpoints and middleboxes in the Internet under endpoint control.
-These use cases range from relatively low level applications (improving the ).
+This document identifies use cases for explicit cooperation between endpoints and middleboxes in the Internet under endpoint control.
+These use cases range from relatively low level applications (improving the ability for UDP-based protocols to traverse firewalls) through support for new transport services (in-flow prioritization for graceful in-network degradation of media streams).
 They are intended to provide background for deriving the requirements for a Substrate Protocol for User Datagrams (SPUD), as discussed at the IAB Stack Evolution in a Middlebox Internet (SEMI) workshop in January 2015 and the SPUD BoF session at IETF 92 in March 2015.